angulartics/angulartics-snowplow/README.md

 Snowplow plugin for [Angulartics](http://github.com/luisfarzati/angulartics).

 ## Important Note
+NOT TESTED!
 This plugin needs maintainers!
 If you use Snowplow and want to contribute with code/documentation/examples and become an active maintainer of this project, please [let us know](https://github.com/angulartics/angulartics-snowplow/issues/new?title=I+want+to+join+as+maintainer).

 ## Install